 As I work with leaders, what's interesting is that everyone has a boss.

 Leadership and followership go hand-in-hand.

-It is very difficult to be a good leader if you aren't a good follower.
+It is tough to be a good leader if you aren't a good follower.

 There is a strong case for more positive, accountable, courageous followers.